anup1252000/RecordCsharp/README.md

-# RecoC# 9 introduces records, a new reference type that you can create instead of classes or structs.
+C# 9 introduces records, a new reference type that you can create instead of classes or structs.
 Records are distinct from classes in that record types use value-based equality.

 Internally record gets converted to class with Inequitable<T> and it use a method called decode to convert the value back to the expected values.